missiontide/whenimfree.io/README.md

 # whenimfree.io

-Quickly get the availability of your friends.
+Quickly see when your friends are free.